How to swab for listeria in meat processing: video

-See an MPI demonstration video showing how to collect environmental samples for Listeria testing.
+Video showing how to collect environmental samples in meat processing for listeria testing.

 Collecting environmental samples